 Is there a better alternative?

-Other manufacturers offer detachable tablet Windows 10 2-in-1s, similar in form factor to the Surface Pro.
-The Asus Transformer 3 Pro is a near clone of the Surface Pro and was recently updated with seventh-generation Intel Core processors.
-HP has its second-generation Spectre x2, starting at $950, which will inject some serious competition into the segment.
-Finally, the Samsung Galaxy Book 12 offers a stellar display but poor battery life.
+No. Other manufacturers offer detachable tablet Windows 10 2-in-1s, similar in form factor to the Surface Pro.
+HP has its second-generation Spectre x2, starting at $950, which injects some serious competition into the segment, while Acer has the Switch 7, which is a spendier 2-in-1 that packs a discrete GPU inside.

 The closest competitor is the Eve V, a unique product that was crowdfunded (and crowd-designed) as a direct competitor to the Surface Pro.
 It matches up with the Surface Pro spec-for-spec pretty well, but with a couple of trade-offs.
 For the lower starting price of $800 (including the pen), you’ll get a slightly worse keyboard and pen, but better port selection and battery life.